westerndevs/western-devs-website/source/_posts/2016-06-08-maybe-null-is-not-an-option.markdown

 Another common scenario is to apply a function when we get a result or just do nothing otherwise:

-For exmple, the following code will only print the message when `tryParse` returns `Some`:
+For example, the following code will only print the message when `tryParse` returns `Some`:

 ``` fsharp
 let doWebRequest param =